Ghost (game): Winning strategy

 Since the game tree of Ghost can be derived from the list of combinations of letters that are considered to be words, the game (as played by two players) can be easily "solved" to find a winning strategy for one player.

 Alan Frank, a member of the National Puzzlers' League, constructed a sample winning strategy in 1987, based on the Official Scrabble Players Dictionary.
 Randall Munroe posted a sample winning strategy in 2007 on the news page of his webcomic, xkcd.
 He based his solution on the Ubuntu dictionary.

 Variants

 Superghost

 Superghost is played by choosing either the beginning or end of the growing word fragment and adding a letter there.
-For example, given the fragment ERA, a player might offer BERA or ERAD.
+For example, given the fragment ERA, a player might offer BBERA or ERAD.
 This version was played by James Thurber and his circle of friends.

 This is also known as Fore-and-Aft in Hoyle's Rules of Games, Lexicant, or Llano.